vijay-vj5/Memories-Back-End/README.md

 To get started with the Project, you'll need to follow these steps:

-- Clone this repository to your local machine. using git clone https://github.com/vijay-vj5/BackendCapstoneProjekt.git
+- Clone this repository to your local machine. using https://github.com/vijay-vj5/Memories-Back-End.git

 - First install npm dependencies of express and mongoose using following command.